TSCA Reform Implementation Update

 As EPA reviews and approves new chemicals under the PMN process, it will likely continue to rely on SNURs as a powerful tool to restrict the use of chemicals to those uses specified by the PMN submitter.

 PMN Review Since Enactment of the LCSA

-EPA’s website shows that, since enactment of the LCSA, the Agency has made final determinations for 39 PMNs that the subject chemicals did not present an unreasonable risk.23 Other PMN submissions are pending.24 Industry has raised concerns that, under amended TSCA, EPA review of PMNs is falling behind submissions.
-EPA held a public meeting on December 14, 2016 to address those concerns and to receive public comments.25
+EPA’s website shows that, since enactment of the LCSA, the Agency has made final determinations for 39 PMNs that the subject chemicals did not present an unreasonable risk.
+Other PMN submissions are pending.
+The industry has raised concerns that, under amended TSCA, EPA review of PMNs is falling behind submissions.
+EPA held a public meeting on December 14, 2016, to address those concerns and to receive public comments.

 Negotiated Rulemaking for Inorganic Byproducts